0xM3ET/DumRoll/README.md

 ### Disclaimer: Not Completely working , but not Broken.
 Work In Progress!

-**Ludo Chain** is a decentralized, Web3-powered version of the classic Ludo board game.
-Built on Arweave's permaweb, it offers a secure, permanent, and trustless gaming experience.
+**DumRoll** is a decentralized, Web3-powered version of the classic Ludo board game.
+Built on AO Processes, it offers a secure, and trustless gaming experience.
 Featuring real-time multiplayer interactions through **aoConnect** and verifiable dice rolls, this dApp brings traditional board gaming into the blockchain era.

 ![DumRoll Banner](./public/ludo-banner-1.png)